byexamples/byexample/docs/how_to_extend.rst

 The ``target`` attribute may need a little explanation.
 All the Finders must declare to which type of examples they are targeting.

-If two Finders try to find the same target, one will cover the other.
+If two Finders try to find the same target, one will override the other.

-This is useful if you want to use a different Finder in replacement for an already created Finder.
-Just create a class with the same ``target``.
+This is useful if you want to use a different Finder in replacement for an already created one: just create a class with the same ``target``.

 Let's see if our finder can find the ArnoldC snippet above.